 23 May 2018.
-Adani’s plans to sell down their stake in the Abbot Point coal export terminal, with the assistance of investment bank Rothschild, are a win for the Carmichael mega mine project and a clear threat to the campaign to stop it, say environmental finance advocates Market Forces (“Adani looks to Rothschild to sell slice of its coal port operations”, Fairfax today).
+Adani’s plans to sell down their stake in the Abbot Point coal export terminal, with the aid of investment bank Rothschild, are a win for the Carmichael mega mine project and a clear threat to the campaign to stop it, say environmental finance advocates Market Forces (“Adani looks to Rothschild to sell slice of its coal port operations”, Fairfax today).

 Market Forces Executive Director Julien Vincent said, “Ownership of Abbot Point offered Adani control over the coal that was shipped through the port that sits in the Great Barrier Reef World Heritage Area.
 They would only sell Abbot Point in the most desperate of conditions, because the smart money has walked away from their disastrous Carmichael coal mine.